rik-cross/rik-cross/README.md

 Hi, I'm Rik -- Director of Curriculum, Training and Research at the Raspberry Pi Foundation.
-See below for an overview of some things I've been working on, or go to [my personal website](https://rikcross.net) for more in-depth information!
+My main interests are education and game development, and I particularly enjoy projects that combine these two interests.
+See below for an overview of some things I've been working on.